LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Market Position

-Emerging AI-powered skilling platform, strong regional presence (India, ME, SEA).
+Emerging AI-powered skilling platform with a strong presence in India, ME, and SEA.

 User Experience